Center of Development

 Sensory Processing

 What is Sensory Processing?
-The ability of the BRAIN to take in sensations (vestibular, proprioceptive, tactile, auditory, visual, olfactory, and taste) and make sense of those sensations to that the brain and body can function normally without compromised body systems.
-Sensations come into the brain along many different sensory channels and the BRAIN must be able to channel and send those to the right places in order to function properly.
+The ability of the BRAIN to take in sensations (vestibular, proprioceptive, tactile, auditory, visual, olfactory, and taste) and make sense of those sensations so that the brain and body can function normally.

 1. Observation: Can be done by anyone but is reported most accurately by those who work most closely with the individual, and is just merely watching the individual and being able to report how they react to different sensations, different environments, and their behaviors in their day to day activities.
+We often use a standardized assessment called the Sensory Profile to gain this information or a lengthy parent questionnaire is sent with the OT evaluation packet to gain information on daily life issues with sensory processing.

 Typical Sensory Processing Disorder Behaviors: